-The narrowest bit of the country holds an astonishingly dense collection of sights.
-From the south, you’ll come first to the town of Hoi An, highly traditional and hugely popular on account of its wonderful architecture, laidback air and superb culinary scene.
-Further north is Da Nang, whose bars, restaurants and sleek new buildings make it enjoyable in a more contemporary sense; however, it too boasts a wealth of nearby sights.
-Then there’s Hué, erstwhile capital of the Nguyen dynasty.
-A visit to the old Imperial City, with its splendid palace buildings and manicured gardens is like taking a step into the past.
+The narrowest part of the country holds an astonishingly dense collection of sights.
+From the south, you’ll come first to the town of Hoi An, highly traditional and hugely popular on account of its wonderful old town architecture and superb culinary scene.
+Further north is Da Nang, whose bars, restaurants and sleek new buildings make it enjoyable in a more contemporary sense.
+Both places are good bases for a visit to the Cham temple complex at My Son, or for a day out at one of the local beaches.
+Then there’s Hue, erstwhile capital of the Nguyen dynasty.
+A visit to the old Imperial City, with its splendid palace buildings and manicured gardens, is like a taking a step into the past.
 Lastly are the sights pertaining to the American War in the famed Demilitarized Zone (DMZ).
 The area marked the divide between North and South Vietnam, which, some would argue, still exists today.

 Continue reading to find out more about...

 What to see in Central Vietnam